 Parents love their children, but usually, they do not tell that to them.
 It doesn’t matter if the child is in early, teen, or adult years.
 Parents should let their children know that they have unconditional love and unconditional positive regard for them.
 It strengthens the relationship, and the feeling of being loved makes the child trust one’s parents.

 Moreover, games help in the diversion of attention from work and any minor or significant stressors for parents and children.
 Thus apart from the development of social and emotional skills, the connection is built with respect, empathy, and teamwork.

 When a particular topic comes under discussion, parents come up with their ideas based on their experience.
-While children provide their opinions stationed on the current and modern world.
+At the same time, children provide their opinions stationed on the current and modern world.
 In this way, if a child in the family is not that interactive can also take part when the family encourages him/her to voice their opinion.

 Moreover, when parents spend quality time with children, it helps them learn entirely about their behaviors.
 Any problematic or undesired behavior thought parents could resolve pattern, or anxiety, which is disturbing the child at an early age.

 Consider that the relationship between parents and children in the future will be a reflection of what it is today.
 Based on this, either the child will grow with both managed emotions and sound psychological, mental health, or a disoriented disturbed individual.